-We serve clients throughout southern California from our offices in Los Angeles & Orange County and defend clients for all types of DUIs including first DUI and second DUI through through felony DUI.
+We serve clients throughout southern California from our offices in Los Angeles & Orange County and defend clients for all types of DUIs including first DUI charge, second DUI, DUI injury and felony DUI.

-Skilled DUI lawyers have many ways to beat a DUI or DWI by identifying reasonable doubt or legal flaws in key evidence required to convict under VC 23152(b).
-Inaccurate breathalyzer BAC tests, police report errors, medical conditions & improper police procedure can all be used to fight a DUI and get charges dismissed.
+Skilled DUI lawyers have many ways to get out of a DUI or DWI by identifying reasonable doubts or legal flaws in evidence needed to convict under VC 23152(a).
+Inaccurate breathalyzer BAC tests, police report errors, various medical conditions and improper police procedure can all be used to get out of a DUI in court.